 Transparency & labor practices: By purchasing cotton from family farms “direct trade” at set prices, farmers (and their entire family) aren’t affected by market fluctuations.
 Kotn third-party audits all farms and factories.

-Why we love them: This certified B-Corp donates a portion of each sale to stop the cycle of child labor.
+Why we love them: This certified B-Corp donates a portion of each sale to education initiatives that help stop the cycle of child labor.

 Product range: Affordable loungewear, pajamas, and other casual tops, and work trousers (especially for men).